Dutch nitrogen mediator advises buying out biggest polluters

 He said by targeting the biggest farms only 1% of the farming community would be directly affected.

-“I don’t expect the agricultural sector will be happy with this report,” but added that he believed it was important to present an “honest story,” Remkes wrote.
+“I don’t expect the agricultural sector will be happy with this report,” Remkes wrote, but added that he believed it was important to present an “honest story.”

-He held a series of meetings over the summer with farmers, government ministers, environmentalists and other sectors in a bid to soothe soaring tensions over the government’s plans to halve nitrogen emissions by 2030.
+Remkes handed his report to the new Minister for Agriculture, Nature and Food Quality, Piet Adema, and the minister responsible for nitrogen policy, Christianne van der Wal.
+She said the government would study the report and give a formal reaction on Oct.
+14.

-Remkes handed his report to new Minister for Agriculture, Nature and Food Quality Piet Adema.
-The government is expected to issue its reaction later this month.
+Rutte tweeted his thanks to Remkes for the report and said the government would study it “and I hope that we, together with all parties — farmers, nature organizations, businesses and governments — can make progress because the urgency remains great.”

 The government has earmarked billions of euros (dollars) to fund the transition.